pingcap/docs-cn/op-guide/ansible-deployment.md

 	**Note:**
 	- If the service user does not exist, the initialization operation will automatically create the user.
-	- Add the `-k` (lowercase) parameter if password is needed to connect to the managed node.
+	- Add the `-k` (lower case) parameter if a password is needed to connect to the managed node.
 This applies to other playbooks as well.

 	5.4 Run the following command: